junxit/us-congress-bills-112/metadata.md

 - 2011-04-06 — Introduced in Senate
 - 2011-04-06 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2011-05-19 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+112-38.
+- 2011-07-14 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2011-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 112-70.
+- 2011-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 112-70.
+- 2011-09-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 150.